 This is not a designation program but a two-day independent class.
 There are no service hours or other requirements or pre-requisites.
 Anyone who desires the knowledge should take it, even if they have not completed any or all of the CAPS courses!

-The same people who have taken the CAPS courses, or are considering taking them in the future, are the ones who should be taking the Universal Design/Build course, such as contractors, designers, health care professionals, and architects.
+The same people who have taken the CAPS courses, or are considering taking them in the future, are the ones who should be taking the Universal Design/Build course, such as contractors, designers, real estate agents, non-profit organizations, government agencies, health care professionals, aging services, and architects.